anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

 ### High Availability

 Upstream provides methods for deploying argocd in HA.
 High Availability installation is recommended for production use.
-However, a production HA deployment of argocd within Big Bang may produce results that vary should you proceed with a HA deployment of argocd.
+However, a production HA deployment of argocd within Big Bang may produce results that vary.

 The following is an example of how to modify the Big Bang values to accommodate a HA deployment.